Catch 22: The Alchemy of Regeneration

 A later meeting on site laid the possible parameters for the above ground enclosure.

-As Public Life of course.
+Perversely as Public Life of course.

 Hal Foster, Compulsive Beauty, MIT Press 1993